 By creating a separate promotional menu, you will make it easier to adjust the pricing and promotions of your Happy Hour without changing your regular menu.
 Display your Happy Hour menu on a special tabletop displayette or card holder.
 If you use paper menus or a write-on menu board to list your Happy Hour items, you can also add advertisements for other upcoming promotions, and you will be able to change them weekly.

 Happy Hour is about fun, so be sure that your marketing materials reflect that element of fun.
 Humor and graphics make great additions to Happy Hour advertisements.
 You can advertise your Happy Hour in any of the following ways:

-Send your Happy Hour information to Happy-hour.org, UrbanDrinks.com or any other bar directories you can find.
+Get listed in Happy Hour and bar directories.
+Send your Happy Hour information to any bar directories you can find.
 Each large city or region of the US is also likely to have either a print tavern and bar guide or a Happy Hour directory.
 It is usually free to get listed, and it never hurts to get your name out there in as many places as possible.

 By implementing a few of these marketing tactics, you can turn your Happy Hour into a successful promotion that produces profits and creates a new following of loyal customers.
 With a little marketing, your Happy Hour could help your restaurant become a local hot spot.

 - Restaurant Marketing 101

 - 8 Marketing Technologies that Affect Customer Restaurant Choices